rob-allison/structuredschema/README.md

 Corresponding to the base data types (Boolean, Integer, Decimal, String, Object, Array and Null), *type literals* define subsets of each data type.

-For Boolean, Integer, Decimal, and Null types, type literals corresponding to a single value in those types may be formed as the value itself (preferred) or as string.
+For Boolean, Integer, Decimal, and Null types, type literals corresponding to a single value in those types may be formed as the value itself (preferred where possible) or as string.
 For example 52 or "52".

 ## Boolean